MicrosoftDocs/customer-insights-pr.pt-pt/ci-docs/audience-insights/sentiment-analysis.md

 ---
-title: Análise semântica para feedback do cliente
+title: Análise de sentimentos para feedback do cliente
 description: Aprenda a utilizar um modelo de análise de sentimentos no feedback do cliente no Dynamics 365 Customer Insights. ms.date: 12/23/2021 ms.service: customer-insights